 Investing in a high-quality coop is the first step to a happy, healthy flock.
 The next is keeping it in great shape.
 A little routine maintenance goes a long way in protecting your chickens and ensuring your coop lasts for decades.
 By creating simple daily, weekly, and seasonal habits, you can keep your coop clean, safe, and looking its best.
 Think of it as tidying up the house—for your feathered family.

-Daily and Weekly Upkeep
+Your Daily and Weekly Cleaning Routine

 A healthy flock starts with a clean home.
 Your daily check-in should include refreshing your chickens’ food and water and doing a quick spot-clean of any soiled bedding.
 Once a week, take a little extra time to rake out and replace the bedding, scrape the roosting bars, and make sure the nesting boxes are fresh and inviting.
 This is also a great time to check that your feeders and waterers are clean and functioning properly.
 A consistent routine prevents buildup and makes the bigger cleaning jobs much easier.

-Your Seasonal Maintenance Checklist
+A Simple Seasonal Maintenance Checklist

 As the seasons change, your coop care routine will need a few adjustments.
 Before winter arrives, check for any drafts and seal them up to keep the cold out.
 Adding a thick layer of fresh bedding provides natural insulation from the ground up.
 Make sure all windows and vents are secure but still allow for essential airflow to prevent moisture buildup.
 For hot summer months, ensure your ventilation is working at its best to keep your flock cool and comfortable.
 A well-built, customizable coop designed for your climate makes seasonal prep much simpler.

-Deep Cleaning and Common Repairs
+How to Deep Clean and Handle Common Repairs

 At least twice a year, it’s time for a deep clean.
 This means removing everything from the coop—bedding, feeders, waterers, and even the chickens—and giving it a thorough scrub from top to bottom.
 Coops with features like epoxy floors and removable litter trays make this process a breeze.
 While the coop is empty, inspect it for any needed repairs.
 Check that all locks and latches are secure, the roofing is sound, and the wire mesh is intact.
 Catching small repairs early keeps your flock safe from predators and ensures your coop remains a sturdy, reliable home for years to come.